We learn in Indonesia to be Best for the World. Find out how you can join the JIS community today!

 Around 50% of interview respondents found the transition into sophomore year to be the least challenging.
 Compared to the previous year of struggling to adapt to high school, sophomore year tends to be a bit more enjoyable for many students.

 Named after Indonesia’s national motto of Unity in Diversity, Jakarta Intercultural School’s (JIS) Bhinneka Tunggal Ika (BTI) scholarship program gives Indonesian students the chance to fulfill their potential at JIS.
 But what is the BTI all about?
 Here are four things you need to know about the JIS BTI Scholarship program.

 Transitioning between different grade levels, especially in high school, can be daunting for many students.
 With increasing academic responsibility and logistical concerns about where things are and how things work, making a successful transition is linked with some apprehension.
 However, we can reduce feelings of unease through time and experience.

 Over the course of three magical, song-filled days in November, Jakarta Intercultural School’s (JIS) Creative and Performing Arts department took the JIS community on an exhilarating adventure deep Into the Woods.

-At Jakarta International School (JIS), Open House connects our community with families searching for the best learning environment for their children.
+At Jakarta Intercultural School (JIS), Open House connects our community with families searching for the best learning environment for their children.
 We open the doors to our classrooms and facilities to give them a glimpse of the JIS experience and the opportunities that await them as JIS Dragons.

 My name is Dan Rickard and I graduated from JIS in 1988.
 As I write this, I am currently at one of the many new hotels that have sprung up in Jakarta and watching a thunderstorm roll through the city.
 You can feel the rain in the air, and I know that any minute the skies will open, and it will be like standing under a warm shower.